Quantum error detection in qubit-resonator star architecture: Description of the error detection scheme

 where $X_i$ and $Z_i$ are Pauli operators for qubit $i$, and by the logical operators of the two logical qubits

 which in turn define the logical codewords that relate the physical states to the logical states, see App.~\ref{Supp_section:CodeWord}.

 The physical gate circuits studied in this paper consist of state preparation, stabilizer measurement cycle and data qubits readout, see Fig.~\ref{fig:Sample_QEC_Cyle}b.
 State preparation circuit varies for experiments described in this paper.
-For encoding separable logical states, we prepare the data qubits in an initial state $\psi_{\mathrm{in}}$ that overlaps with a single codeword $\psi_{\mathrm{target}}$ using natural qubit decay and single-qubit gates before the first cycle.
+We use stabilizer measurements to encode separable logical states, we prepare the data qubits in an initial state $\psi_{\mathrm{in}}$ that overlaps with a single codeword $\psi_{\mathrm{target}}$ using natural qubit decay and single-qubit gates before the first cycle.
 Then, in the absence of errors, the first measurement of the stabilizers projects the data qubits to the corresponding codeword state with $1/2$ probability (probabilistic encoding strategy).
 State preparation for the logical Bell state is described in Sec.~\ref{sec:bell}.

 Our stabilizer measurement circuit consists of \num{12} single-qubit $\sqrt{Y}$ gates, ten qubit-resonator gates, and two ancilla qubit readout operations, see Fig.~\ref{fig:Sample_QEC_Cyle}b.
 First, $\sqrt{Y}$ gates are used to change between Z and X basis.
-Then a \move{} operation is used to transfer the state from an ancilla qubit to the central resonator, where \move{} is similar to an \iswap{} gate, but limited to the state-space spanned by $\ket{0g},\ket{1g},\ket{0e}$ states of the resonator-qubit subsystem~\cite{deneb}.
+Then a \move{} operation is used to transfer the state from an ancilla qubit to the central resonator, where \move{} is similar to an \iswap{} gate, but limited to the state-space spanned by $\ket{0g},\ket{1g},\ket{0e}$ states of the resonator-qubit subsystem~\cite{Deneb}.
 Next, $\cz{}$ gates are successively applied between data qubits and the central resonator.
 Finally, the state is moved back to the ancilla qubit with a second \move{}.
 The ancilla qubit is then measured to obtain the value of the stabilizer.
 A similar gate sequence is realized with the second ancilla to measure the other stabilizer.
 This second sequence can be executed while the first ancilla qubit is being measured, following an interleaved measurement scheme inspired by Ref.~\cite{Versluis2017}.
-At the end of $N$ error detection cycles, data qubits are measured.
+After $N$ error detection cycles, data qubits are measured.
 In the tomography experiments, combinations of single qubit gates from the set $\{I,\sqrt{X},\sqrt{Y}\}$ are applied before data qubit readout.